kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/concepts.md

 Other standard condition fields, such as `LastTransitionTime` and `Status`, are unused.

-> _Note: HNC v0.5 used a non-standard condition schema with only one
-> machine-readable code.
-All codes that started with the `Crit` prefix
-> correspond to an `ActivitiesHalted` code in HNC v0.6._

 Namespaces with an `ActivitiesHalted` condition have the following properties:

 * Object propagation is disabled.
 That is, new objects will not be copied in,